mrf2/knowledge-base/cybersecurity/enumeration.md

 # Enumeration
+**A process which establishes an activity connection to the target hosts to discover potential attack vectors in the system, and the same can be used for further exploitation of the system.** - *Infosec Institute*

 **Enumeration** is the process of **activity** connecting to a target system and systematically **extracting detailed information**, such as:
  - Usernames
  - Group memberships